 From Central Park to city hall, read on for everything you need to know!

 Ceremonies can be performed 24 hours after a couple gets their license (and are on weekdays only), and the license remains valid for 60 days.
 In-person appointments for licenses and ceremonies are released every Monday morning at 9am and can be booked for 3 weeks ahead of time, so keep checking if your desired date or timeframe isn't available yet via the links above.
 In order to book a ceremony appointment, you need to have either a marriage license number OR an upcoming appointment to get your license (they'll ask for the date of your appointment and the city that will be issuing it).
-I've seen a week's worth of ceremony appointments disappear in under 5 minutes, and a week of marriage license appointments in 15 minutes, so make sure to set an alarm and check right at 9am to get yours!)
+I've seen a week's worth of ceremony appointments disappear in under 5 minutes, and a week of marriage license appointments in 15 minutes, so make sure to set an alarm and check right at 9am to get yours!